pramiti07/ODT-2026-Siya_Pramiti/README.md

 **Response:**
 `What is the experience?
-The project creates a fast-paced, physical game where a user plays table tennis against a machine that launches balls in a timed sequence.
-It feels like a mix between a game and a training partner, where the user must constantly react and adapt.
+The project creates a fast-paced, physical game where a user plays table tennis against a machine that launches balls in a timed sequence, where the user must constantly react and adapt.
 The interaction is immediate — the user steps in, picks up a racket, and starts responding to incoming shots.

 What do you want the player or participant to feel?
 The user should feel excitement, urgency, and a sense of challenge.
 The countdown builds anticipation, and the sudden launch of balls creates moments of surprise.
 At higher speeds, the experience becomes slightly chaotic, pushing the player to react quickly and stay focused.
 Successfully returning shots feels satisfying and rewarding.